Jim Trueman

 James R. Trueman (May 25, 1935 – June 11, 1986) was an American businessman and automobile racing team owner.
 His most successful business ventures were Red Roof Inn motels and the Truesports racing team.
 Bobby Rahal won the 1986 Indianapolis 500 for the team.
 Eleven days after the victory, Trueman succumbed to colon cancer and died at the age of 51.

 Business

-One of Jim Trueman's first business interests was Deibel's, a German-style restaurant in Columbus, Ohio.
+One of Trueman's first business interests was Deibel's, a German-style restaurant in Columbus, Ohio.
 In 1972, Trueman opened his first Red Roof Inn motel.
 Soon he had three.
 The business was very successful, and by 1986, there were at least 155 motels in the chain.

 Mid-Ohio

 On October 1, 1981, Trueman purchased Mid-Ohio Sports Car Course, a race track near Lexington, Ohio.
 Immediately he began improving the facility.

 The track welcomed the CART series back in 1983.
 The facility became one of the most popular road racing tracks in the United States, hosting also IMSA, Grand-Am, IROC, SCCA, motorcycle racing, vintage events, and various other races.